 Emotional problems such as selective mutism, enuresis, sadness, shyness, pathological jealousy, sibling rivalry, uncontrolled anger, feelings of shame and guilt, excessive fear, tics, emotional blocking, low self-esteem are quite debilitating in nature and needs to be addressed immediately.

 Anxiety disorders are characterized by an excessive fear and/or worry about the present and the future that can interfere with daily life activities such as school work, job performance or social situations.
-There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, agoraphobia, specific phobias, social anxiety disorder, illness anxiety disorder, separation anxiety and selective mutism.
+There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, agoraphobia, obsessive-compulsive disorder and related disorders, specific phobias, social anxiety disorder, illness anxiety disorder, separation anxiety etc.

 Mood disorders are characterized by a serious change in mood.
 There are several types of mood disorders including: major depressive disorder (MDD), dysthymic disorder and bipolar disorder.

 Addiction is a persistent, compulsive dependence on a behavior or substance.
 Addiction has been extended, however, to include mood-altering behaviors or activities.
-Substance addictions such as alcoholism, drug abuse, smoking and behavioral addictions like spending, shopping, internet addiction and sexual activity.
+Substance addictions include alcoholism, drug abuse, smoking and behavioral addictions include spending, shopping, internet addiction and sexual activity.